acquia/lightning/UPDATE.md

 ### 2.2.0 to 2.2.1

-##### Special instructions for media entity migration
+##### Special instructions for Media Entity migration
-This release will migrate your existing media entities to the core media module.
+This release will migrate your existing media entities to the core Media module.
 Prior to running the database updates, you must:

 1. Ensure Composer properly downloaded and patched all dependencies.